DepledgeLab/NAGATA/README.md

 ```
 (1) Final_cluster.strand'.bed                    BED12 format files detailing all transcript isoforms identified
 (2) Final_cluster.NAGATA.'strand'.gff3           Final_cluster.'strand'.bed converted into GFF3 files
-(3) NAGATA-parameters.tsv                        List of all parameters used for this run
+(3) parameters.tsv                               List of all parameters used for this run
 (4) Filtering-counts.txt                         Details on how many alignments/reads are being filtered at each step
-(5) Final_cluster.precollapsed.'strand'.tsv      A precollapsed version of Final_cluster.'strand'.bed which
 ```

 ```
-NAGATA also produces a series of intermediary files to aid in optimisation/troubleshooting.
-These are stored in a tmp/ directory within the main output directory specified by the -o flag.
+NAGATA produces a series of intermediary files which can aid in optimisation/troubleshooting.
+These are retained if the flag -tmp true is set.
+Outputs are stored in a tmp/ directory created within the main output directory specified by the -o flag.

 1.raw-alignment.bed                           BED12 file generated from input BAM file
 2.filter_nanopolish.'strand'.bed              Modified BED12-type file containing only alignments for reads with confirmed poly(A) tail